DylanLukes/jlab-bundler-repro/README.md

 jupyter lab build
 ```

-It will fail when attempting to build `bar-package`:
+It will fail when attempting to build `foo-package`:

 ```
-Couldn't find package "@testtest/batman-leaf@0.0.1" required by "@testtest/bar-package@file:linked_packages/testtest-bar-package-0.0.1-26a01b6e57a23185b090ca63cdbb71fc934dec47.tgz" on the "npm" registry.
+error Couldn't find package "@testtest/bar-package@0.0.1" required by "@testtest/foo-package@file:../extensions/testtest-foo-package-0.0.1-4d0581e7f6dd15a9948804ef4f3e5f3ab7859758.tgz" on the "npm" registry.
 ```

-# Cause
+# Causebar

-What's happening is that when `foo-package` is loaded, the dependency on
+~~What's happening is that when `foo-package` is loaded, the dependency on
 `bar-package` is correctly transformed to point to the link.
 However, this
 process is not recursive: `bar-package` has a dependency on `batman-leaf`, but
-that dependency is not transformed by the build toolchain.
+that dependency is not transformed by the build toolchain.~~

+Apparently not, as this doesn't work for 2 layers either!

 The practical effect of this is nil *IFF* `batman-leaf` is already published on
 NPM: Yarn will either see that the linked version is newer (by versioning) or it